meffie/talks/afsbpw-2022-molecule/afsbpw-2022-molecule.md

   * Offset by lots of online material.

 * Duplication of yaml in `molecule.yml` files
-  * Base configuration files can help
+  - Base configuration files can help
-  * Possible to generate files with templates (e.g. Jinja2)
+  - Possible to generate files with templates (e.g. Jinja2)

+* Only one driver type per scenario

 * Driver/Platforms coupling makes it harder to create reusable scenarios

-* login command is currently broken (version 3.6.1)
+* login command is currently broken (Molecule version 3.6.1)

 Getting started